oprogramador/plezuro-prototype/README.md

 Plezuro
 ====

-This is Plezuro programming language.
+This is a prototype of the Plezuro programming language.

+This version is interpreted and implemented in c♯.

+The mainstream version of the Plezuro: https://github.com/oprogramador/plezuro_js

 Documentation: doc/doc_en.pdf